amoh-godwin/Articulae/mds/educative/views/stackview.md

 When you run the code above you can see that the item with `id` as `second` was pushed onto the stack immediately after it started while the item width `id` as `first` was set as the stack's `initialItem`.

+An item just being declared doesn't make it a part of the stack, it has to be explicitly pushed on the stack.

 `StackView` stacks the items one on top of the other, any new item pushed on to the stack will be the topmost item and that will become the item that will be shown.

-`pop` will pop the most recently added item off the stack.

-An item just being declared doesn't make it a part of the stack, it has to be pushed on the stack.

-StackView stacks the item one on top of the other, any new item pushed on to the stack will be the topmost item.

-Pop will pop the most recently added item off the stack
+Pop will remove the most recently added item from the stack.

 `code2.txt`

 `A StackView with a Component that gets popped off the stack`

-When you use the `pop` method, you pop the most recently added item off the stack.
-However you can also pop and item which isn’t at the top of the stack.
+When you use the `pop` method, you remove the most recently added item off the stack which is the one on top.
+However you can also pop off an item which isn’t at the top of the stack.
 With this, all the items lying on top of the item you want to pop will also get poped off the stack.

 Which means you can pop back all the way to an item.
-The `pop` method does not accept a component, so if we have to do away with our `Component` wrappers, we can use the `StackView.index` to prevent the item or `Rectangle` in this case from showing until they have been added to the stack.
+The `pop` method does not accept a component, so we have to do away with our `Component` wrappers.
+We can use the `StackView.index` to prevent the item or `Rectangle` in this case from showing until they have been added to the stack.
 There is also `StackView.visible`.
 It is buggy so prefer `StackView.index` instead.
+We have used `StackView.index` in **lines 20, 32, 44, and 55** of the code below.

 `code3.txt`